|POSITION: PROFESSOR | MATERIAL ENGINEERING FROM MICROWAVES TO OPTICS

 My main research goal in this field is to enable the development of novel system/instrument concepts based on metasurfaces/metamaterials.
 To accomplish this goal, we develop modelling/design frameworks, we build and test demonstrators and we embed these structures in the design of complex systems.
 TNO has a long and world recognized competence in the development of instruments/systems for space, defence and semiconductor industry.
 With the use of metasurfaces and metamaterials we are enabling the development of a new generation of instruments.

 In this context, my research closely contributes to the TNO roadmaps ‘Semiconductor’, ‘Space’ and ‘Information & Sensor systems’.

 - Spectro-polarimetric surfaces for the reconstruction of the polarization states of light in multiple spectral bands have been designed and assessed in terms of performances and manufacturing complexity.
 One concept has been manufactured and validated experimentally.
 These surfaces, integrated with a pixelated sensor, could be used for the realization of innovative spectro-polarimetric space instruments (e.g. for aerosol concentration measurements in Earth Observation).

 - An array of nano antennas located in proximity of a scattering source can act as near-to-far-field transducer achieving deep sub-wavelength accuracy in the detection of the scattering source position.
 Experimental measurements have validated the theoretical results.
-Such concept can find provide a powerful system in semiconductor metrology.
+Such concept can provide a powerful metrology system for the semiconductor industry.